Icenium/icenium-cli/README.md

 * OS X Mavericks
 * Node.js 0.10.22 or a later stable official release

-> You can install and maintain Node.js with Node Version Manager.
-For more information, see <a href="https://github.com/creationix/nvm" target="_blank">Node Version Manager in GitHub</a>.
+> **IMPORTANT:** Verify that you have installed Node.js via Node Version Manager or Homebrew.
+For more information about Node Version Manager, see <a href="https://github.com/creationix/nvm" target="_blank">Node Version Manager in GitHub</a>.<br/>For more information about Homebrew, see <a href="http://brew.sh/" target="_blank">the Homebrew web page</a>.

 **Additional Software Requirements for iOS On-Device Deployment**